cep104/code_challenge_html-css-corneal/README.md

 - assign random dogs to user in your terminal so every dog has a user.

+# Controller/Views
 - in the controller make a route for seeing all the dogs called /dogs

 - in the controller make a route to show all the users called /users

-- set up your views for both your routes
+- set up your views for both your routes(erb files)

 # HTML: